-Adopted by the IEEE Board of Directors
+Approved by IEEE Board of Directors November 19, 2023

-19 August 2020

 The Agreement on Technical Barriers to Trade (TBT Agreement) is a central defining document of the World Trade Organization (WTO).
 Designed to ensure that WTO Members' technical regulations, standards, and conformity assessment procedures do not create unnecessary obstacles to trade, the TBT Agreement additionally recognizes the important role of non-governmental standards organizations in setting national and international standards, and in certifying compliance with such standards.